 If you used the removable board, when the board is covered, place it in the house and attach it to the wall.

-If you’re using a method to attach the paper to the wall that isn’t double-sided tape, you might need to give the paper time to dry in between steps.
+If you’re using a method to attach the paper to the wall that uses some type of glue you might need to give the paper time to dry in between steps.

 But if you’re using the tape, this is a quick dollhouse decorating project that you can change out whenever you want to have a new look in your house.